jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![My solution day 16](assets/advent-2020-3/day16.jd.jpg) *Tools used: 30, run-time: 0.7s*

 The first task was to parse the input.
-This input contains a set of rules, each looking like `seat: 2-3 or 7-9`, and a set of tickets each being a comma separated list.
+This input contains a set of rules, each looking like `seat: 2-3 or 7-9`, and a set of tickets each being a comma-separated list.
 Using a Regex tool and Text to columns I ended up with:

 ![Parsed rules](assets/advent-2020-3/day16.parsedrules.jpg)

 ![Parsed tickets](assets/advent-2020-3/day16.parsedtickets.jpg)

 Having parsed the input, the next task is to filter the tickets fields to see which rules are valid for which fields.
-I choose to use an append fields to add every possible rule to every ticket and column.
-You can then join this to the set of ticket to produce the tickets where no field passed any rule (the unique tool in my workflow is not needed - bad tool golf!).
+I choose to use an append fields tool to add every possible rule to every ticket and column.
+You can then join this to the set of tickets to produce the tickets where no field passed any rule (the unique tool in my workflow is not needed - bad tool golf!).

 For part 2, you need to work out which rule applies to which column.
 I chose to use an iterative macro to solve this.
 Firstly, I filtered out the invalid tickets (using a join tool).
-After this I filter down to the valid Tickets, Columns and Rules.
+After this, I filter down to the valid Tickets, Columns and Rules.
 For each rule, I count the number of valid tickets and compare this with the distinct count of valid tickets.
 This gives the set of valid rules for each column:

 ![Valid tickets](assets/advent-2020-3/day16.validrules.jpg)